Financial Health Pulse® Chicago 2022 Report

 People need to be financially healthy before they can substantially build new wealth – and we can make progress towards closing the racial and ethnic wealth gap.
 The Chicago Pulse study indicates we have a long way to go to achieve that vision.

 To address the enduring financial health and wealth gaps we see regardless of income in the Chicago region, systemic change is required.
 The Chicago Community Trust’s focus is not just on individual solutions or shifting behaviors but on financial systems, housing markets, employment practices, income and tax policies, and the structures that enable families to be financially healthy and build and sustain wealth.
-The Trust is working to improve financial health and grow wealth for Black and Latinx residents by increasing assets and income while reducing debts.
+The Trust is working to improve financial health and grow wealth for Black and Latine residents by increasing assets and income while reducing debts.
 That includes:

 Housing Interventions: Increasing access to affordable mortgage lending products; working with the appraisal industry to eliminate systemic bias; and enhancing affordable housing stock.